kubos/kubos/docs/dev-docs/kubos-development.rst

 loaded inside the Kubos Vagrant box.
 They can also be built locally using the ``kubos link`` and ``kubos link-target`` commands.

-See the :doc:`KubOS RT quick start guide <first-rt-project>` or the :doc:`KubOS Linux quick start guide <first-linux-project>` for instructions on setting up and building Kubos SDK projects.
+See the :doc:`KubOS RT quick start guide <../rt-docs/first-rt-project>` or the :doc:`KubOS Linux quick start guide <../linux-docs/first-linux-project>` for instructions on setting up and building Kubos SDK projects.

 Linking in a Local Module